-We held \$264.5 million in par value of ARS as of March 31, 2010, which represented approximately 29% of our total short- and long-term marketable securities of \$923.2 million as of that date.
+We held \$165.2 million in par value of ARS as of September 30, 2010, which represented approximately 17% of our total short- and long-term marketable securities of \$992.6 million as of that date.
 ARS are securities that are structured to allow for short-term interest rate resets but with contractual maturities that can be well in excess of ten years.
 At the end of each reset period, which typically occurs every seven to 35 days, investors can sell or continue to hold the securities at par.
 Beginning in February 2008, the majority of ARS in the marketplace, including the ARS that we hold in our portfolio, failed auction due to sell orders exceeding buy orders.
 Such failures resulted in the interest rate on these ARS resetting to predetermined rates in accordance with the underlying loan agreement, which might be lower than the current market rate of interest.
 In the event we need to liquidate our investments in these types of securities including for purposes of funding our operations, we will not be able to do so until a future auction on these investments in which demand equals or exceeds the supply of such securities being offered, the issuer redeems the outstanding securities, a buyer is found outside the auction process, the securities mature or there is a default requiring immediate payment from the issuer.
 These alternative liquidation measures may require that we sell our ARS at a substantial discount to par value.
-In the future, should the ARS we hold be subject to prolonged auction failures and we determine that the decline in value of ARS is other-than-temporary, we would recognize a loss in our consolidated statement of operations, which could be material.
-In addition, any future failed auctions may adversely impact the liquidity of our investments and our ability to fund our operations.
-Furthermore, if one or more of the issuers of the ARS held in our portfolio are unable to successfully close future auctions and their credit ratings deteriorate, we may be required to adjust the carrying value of these
+In the future, should the ARS we hold be subject to prolonged auction failures and we determine that the decline in value of ARS is other-than-temporary, we would recognize a loss in our consolidated statement of operations.
+Furthermore, if one or more of the issuers of the ARS held in our portfolio are unable to successfully close future auctions and their credit ratings deteriorate, we may be required to adjust the carrying value of these investments through additional impairment charges, which could be material.
+We may also incur significant legal and related expenses in connection with eff